fermyon/spin/docs/content/sips/000-sqlite.md

 record query-result {
   // The names of the columns retrieved in the query
   columns: list<string>,
-  // the row results each containing the values for all the columns for a given row
+  // The row results each containing the values for all the columns for a given row
   rows: list<row-result>,
 }